How will my business be billed for this project?

 Please remember that the scope (and ultimately, the cost) of your custom software project is largely determined by you and the members of your team.
 Based upon your “homework”, ION can only estimate what tasks are required and how much time is required to complete them successfully.
 No matter how thorough the upfront design specifications may be, customers will ALWAYS change their minds from the original design and will ALWAYS want to amend the first design and add new features.
 Inevitably, these changes lead to increased design, development, and testing activities.
 Any business, especially a software company, is not going to be willing to make these changes without being compensated.

-Why does ION want me to test your work?
-You should know if the code has been written correctly or not, right?
+Why does ION want me to test their work?
+They should know if the code has been written correctly or not, right?

 Testing is perhaps the most important aspect of a development project.
 We ask our clients to test their software because inevitably they will throw the code a “curve”, asking it to perform a previously unknown function, or use data in a previously unknown manner.